All you need to know about color theory in UI Design

 Tints are the exact opposite of shades.
 They are created by adding white to any pure hue.
 You can create multiple tints by changing the amount of white you add.

-Tinting process vizualized
+Tinting process visualized

 Understanding color spaces